Polio: Advice for travellers

 Adults (18 years and older):

-- Get a booster dose if you have received all the recommended doses of polio vaccine according to provincial/territorial vaccination schedule and haven't received a polio booster dose since your 18th birthday.
+- Get a booster dose if you've received all the recommended doses of polio vaccine according to provincial/territorial vaccination schedule and haven't received a polio booster dose since your 18th birthday.

 - Get your remaining scheduled doses before leaving if you haven't completed your polio vaccine series.